appfog/afdocs/add-ons/memcachedcloud.markdown

 You can then find your dashboard under the `MY BUCKETS` menu.

 ### Pricing
-The Memcached Cloud AppFog add-on is in beta phase and is currently offered for free.
+A paid Memcached Cloud account is required to use the add-on.
+[Visit](http://garantiadata.com/Pricing?memcached) the Garantia Data website for pricing information.

 ### Adding Memcached Buckets to Your Plan
 Memcached Cloud allows you to add multiple Memcached buckets to your plan, each running in a dedicated process and in a non-blocking manner (i.e. without interfering with your other buckets).
 You can create as many buckets as you need.